How Cocaine is Used

 How cocaine is abused often depends on the type of cocaine in question.

-Snorting cocaine gets the drug into the system quickly but is slower to release than smoking or injecting it.
-Powder cocaine is often laid out on a clean, smooth surface such as a mirror or phone screen and cut into lines with a fine-edged instrument such as a bank card or razor blade.
+Snorting cocaine gets the drug into the system quickly, but it is slower to take effect, compared to when it is smoked or injected.
+Powder cocaine is often laid out on a clean, smooth surface (such as a mirror or phone screen) and cut into lines with a fine-edged instrument, like a bank card or razor blade.

-Snorting cocaine is synonymous with the drug and is seen as more socially acceptable than smoking or injecting the drug.
-While popular, snorting cocaine holds additional health risks such as heart problems, raised blood pressure, insomnia, damage to the septum (nose cartilage), and increased anxiety and paranoia.
+Snorting cocaine is synonymous with the drug, and it is seen as more socially acceptable than smoking or injecting the drug.
+While popular, snorting cocaine poses additional health risks, such as heart problems, high blood pressure, insomnia, damage to the nasal septum (nose cartilage), and increased anxiety and paranoia.

-As the easiest form of administering the drug, it is also one of the most addictive.
-Tolerance and dependence on cocaine develop quickly and if use continues the chance of addiction forming is greatly increased.
-This is why powdered cocaine is usually sold in larger amounts, such as an 8 ball of coke.
+Not only is snorting the easiest form of administering the drug, but it is also one of the most addictive.
+Tolerance and dependence on cocaine develop quickly, and if cocaine use continues, the chance of addiction is greatly increased.
+This is why powdered cocaine is usually sold in larger amounts, such as an 8-ball of coke.

 The most common form of smoked cocaine is crack.
-When smoked out of a crack pipe the vapors hit the brain almost immediately, creating an intense short-lived high.
+When smoked out of a crack pipe the cocaine vapors hit the brain almost immediately, creating an intense, short-lived high.
 Basuco is also almost exclusively smoked.

 Powder cocaine has also been known to be smoked, though often alongside tobacco and marijuana in a joint or pipe.